dojo/docs/dojo.rst

 Dojo Core
 ---------

-Dojo Core is the most tired-and-true available components of the Dojo Toolkit.
+Dojo Core is the most tried-and-true available components of the Dojo Toolkit.

 ========